Green Tea helps you lose pounds and maintain your ideal weight.

 In this study, the subjects were divided into habitually low caffeine consumers (<300 mg/day) and habitually high caffeine consumers (>300 mg/day).
-Each group was again divided to 2 groups, one was given green tea supplementation, the other was given a placebo.
+Each group was again divided into 2 groups, one was given green tea supplements, the other was given a placebo.
 Each group was observed for their weight loss and weight maintenance over time.

-No more ‘rebound’ effect with green tea and low caffeine life style!
+No more ‘rebound’ effect with green tea and a low caffeine lifestyle!

 The result of the study shows:

-Edible Green® Decaf is an effective option if you prefer to take as little caffeine as possible.
-If you crave for coffee, choose Unforgettable™; it is completely zero caffeine but satisfies taste buds with delicious coffee taste.
+Edible Green® Decaf is an effective option if you prefer to take in as little caffeine as possible.
+If you crave coffee, choose Unforgettable™; it is completely zero caffeine but satisfies the taste buds with a delicious coffee taste.